 How Bradley Beal built a successful career.
 Explore key moments that defined the journey.

-On April 29, 2014, Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round, a feat the franchise hadn't reached since 2005.
+In 2014, when Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, it was the first time since 2005 that the franchise had reached the second round.

-In 2011, Bradley Beal accepted an athletic scholarship to attend the University of Florida, where he played for coach Billy Donovan's Gators team during the 2011–12 season.
+In 2011, Bradley Beal played for coach Billy Donovan's Gators team at the University of Florida after accepting an athletic scholarship.

 On April 13, 2012, Bradley Beal declared for the NBA draft, foregoing his final three years of college eligibility.